 We must go beyond merely controlling who has access to information and move toward continuous, real-time access and policy controls that adapt on an ongoing basis based on a number of factors, including the users themselves, the devices they’re operating, the apps they’re accessing, activity, app instance (company vs personal), data sensitivity, environmental signals like geo-location and time of day, and the threats that are present.
 All of this is part of understanding, in real-time, the context with which they’re attempting to access data.

-Principle #4: Security can’t slow down the network
+SSE Component #4: Security can’t slow down the network

 The user needs to get their data fast, and the network has to be reliable.
 If security is slowing down access or operability, productivity suffers, and teams dangerously begin trading off security controls for network speed and reliability.
 One might think that this is as simple as moving the security controls to the cloud.
 It’s not as simple as that.
 Ultimately the cloud ends up traversing a dirty place—called the internet— that can cause a whole slew of issues in routing and exposure.
 This is where private networks come into play so that we can ensure a smooth and efficient path from the end user to their destination, and back again.